robinawilliams/audio_downloader/readme.md

 ## How to install this project

-1. Clone this repo - git clone https://github.com/robinawilliams/youtube_audio.git
+1. Clone this repo
-2. Install dependencies - pip install mutagen pydub yt-dlp
+2. Install dependencies - pip install -r requirements.txt

 ## How to run this project

 1. Add your URLs to the input.txt file.
-Each line is a separate URL
+Each line is a separate URL.
 2. Run the command - python run.py
 3. Provide the location you want to save the mp3s to and hit enter